ericvera/ts-lib-template/README.md

-# Typescript library repo template
+# TypeScript library repo template

+**Template repo for building a modern TypeScript library optimized for minimal setup and maintenance effort**

 An opinionated template repo configured with the following: